You booked the flight. Planned the route. Packed your bags.

 Luggage insurance covers you in the event that an airline loses your luggage along the way.
 This is getting less common these days but it still happens.
 You want to make sure you at least have access to cash to replace your items when abroad.
 The last thing you want is to have to wear the same outfit for months at a time.

-That being said, gadget insurance is becoming increasingly more relevant – especially for digital nomads.
+Having said that, gadget insurance is increasingly more relevant since the last couple of years – especially for digital nomads.
 Laptops, phones and cameras are like magnets for pickpockets and thieves.
 If you lose these you might end up having to cancel your next trip in order to pay for them.
 Most insurance plans will charge a little extra for this coverage but it’s absolutely worth it.

 Cancellations and Emergencies